Skip to main content

 How much do sessions cost?

-An Initial intake session (75 minutes) is $420 & Ongoing sessions (45 minutes) are $250 per session.
-You can find more details about fees and out-of-network reimbursement on the Fees page.
+An initial intake session (75 minutes) is $420.
+Ongoing individual sessions (45 minutes) are $250.
+These rates apply regardless of insurance and never depend on what your plan ultimately reimburses.
+You can find more detail on the Fees & Insurance page.

 Why is therapy so expensive?